 - Join a school trip to France, Haiti, or Nicaragua.

-- Take an imaginary trip abroad through immersion in the art, music, and sports of Spain, France, or China.
+- Take an imaginary trip abroad through immersion in the art, music, and sports of Spain or France.

 Chair: Keiko Mathewson

 The Language Department strives to instill in each student a love for the language and cultures studied and the satisfaction derived from the relative mastery of a second language.

 - FRENCH 1

 - FRENCH 2

 - SPANISH 1